Stop Using Cornmeal On Your Pizza Peel (And What To Do Instead) - Baking Steel ®

 Why Your Peel (and Your Baking Steel) Matter

 Not all pizza peels are created equal.
 A wooden peel is king for launching (it holds flour well and is less sticky).
 Metal peels?
 Great for turning and retrieving your pizza from the oven.
+We love wood for the launch, a wooden peel will absorb some water from the dough, making it easier to launch.

 And let’s be real: